B.Tech. in Electronics and Communications Engineering (ECE)

 - Besides electives and streams for specialized areas, streams and electives from domain areas (e.g. health, life sciences, finance, economics, E-Governance, sciences, etc.) may also be offered.
 A student may also be able to take CSE courses.

-- Additionally, there will be a set of Humanities and Social Sciences (HSS) courses offered.
+- Additionally, there will be a set of Social Sciences and Humanities (SSH) courses offered.